0xProject/protocol/README.md

     yarn build
     ```

 5. Run `docker-compose up` to run the other dependencies required for the API.
 This uses the local `docker-compose.yml` file.
-If you switch `CHAIN_ID` after a prior run, you will have to `rm -rf 0x_mesh postgres` to delete the volumes containing stale data.

 6. Run the database migrations: